undergrad-partner-school

 Admissions

-If you know as much as possible about the school's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
-Discover some vital facts about admission policy and requirements at University of North Georgia.
+If you learn as much as possible about the school's criteria for admission, your chances of getting accepted will significantly increase.
+Here are the most important information you have to know about admission policy and requirements at University of North Georgia.

-According to the newest information reported, this institution uses standardized test scores for admission and it admitted 9,035 in 2025.
+According to the newest information reported, this school uses standardized test scores for admission and it admitted 9,035 in 2025.

 Test Scores

 The latest reported average GPA of the enrolled students was 3.4.
-Accordingly, you'll probably need an above-average GPA in order to be granted acceptance.
+This implies that you'll probably need a GPA above the average to secure admission.

 Deadlines

-Be sure to apply to this school by July 1.
-For transfer students, note that the application deadline is July 1.
-Another important metric to consider is the graduation rate.
-This rate indicates how many students finish their degrees within a certain timeframe.
+The application deadline for University of North Georgia is July 1.
+If you are applying for a transfer, note that the application deadline is July 1.
+The graduation rate is another indicator to take into account.
+It provides valuable insight into the percentage of students who complete their studies within a designated timeframe.
 At this school, the rate of students graduating within six years is 97%, which is considered an above-average graduation rate.

 Student Body

-It is never easy to figure out which school is the right fit for you.
-You can better understand the culture and life of the school by getting to know more about the student body.
+Deciding if a school is the best fit for you is not an easy task.
+You can better understand the culture and life of the school by finding out more about the student body.

 Main Student Body

-That year, the school had an out-of-state student body percentage of 1.52.
-The total number of undergraduate students enrolled at the school was 18,329, 181 of which were foreign students.
-The number of transfer students at this school was 717.
+That year, the institution had 1.52% of students coming from another state.
+The total number of undergraduate students enrolled at the school was 18,329, 181 of which were international students.
+The school admitted a total of 717 transfer students.

 Student Population Gender Ratio